War profiteering: In the United States

-Major General Smedley Butler, USMC, criticized war profiteering of US companies during World War I in War Is a Racket.
-He wrote about how some companies and corporations increase their earnings and profits by up to 1,700 percent and how many companies willingly sold equipment and supplies to the US that had no relevant use in the war effort.
+Major General Smedley Butler, United States Marine Corps, criticized war profiteering of US companies during World War I in War Is a Racket.
+He wrote that some companies and corporations increased their earnings and profits by up to 1,700 percent and how many companies willingly sold equipment and supplies to the US that had no relevant use in the war effort.
 In the book, Butler stated that "It has been estimated by statisticians and economists and researchers that the war cost your Uncle Sam $52,000,000,000.
 Of this sum, $39,000,000,000 was expended in the actual war period.
 This expenditure yielded $16,000,000,000 in profits."

 In the American Civil War, concerns about war profiteering were not limited to the activities of a few "shoddy" millionaires in the North.
 In the Confederacy, where supplies were severely limited, and hardships common, the mere suggestion of profiteering was considered a scurrilous charge.
 Georgia Quartermaster General Ira Roe Foster attempted to increase the supply of material to the troops by urging the women of his state to knit 50,000 pairs of socks.
 Foster's sock campaign stimulated the supply of the much needed item, but it also met with a certain amount of suspicion and backlash.
 Either the result of a Union disinformation campaign, or the work of suspicious minds, rumors, which Foster denied as a "malicious falsehood!", began to spread that Foster and others were profiteering from the socks.
-It was alleged that contributed socks were being sold, rather than given freely to the troops.
+It was alleged that the socks contributed were being sold, rather than given to the troops.
 The charge was not without precedent.
-The historian Jeanie Attie notes that in 1861, an "especially damaging rumor" (later found to be true) had circulated in the North, alleging that the Union Army had purchased 5,000 pairs of socks which had been donated, and intended for the troops, from a private relief agency, the United States Sanitary Commission.
+The historian Jeanie Attie notes that in 1861, an "especially damaging rumor" (later found to be true) circulated in the North, alleging that the Union Army purchased 5,000 pairs of socks which had been donated, and intended for the troops, from a private relief agency, the United States Sanitary Commission.
 As the Sanitary Commission had done in the North, Foster undertook a propaganda campaign in Georgia newspapers to combat the damaging rumors and to encourage the continued contribution of socks.
 He offered $1,000.00 to any "citizen or soldier who will come forward and prove that he ever bought a sock from this Department that was either knit by the ladies or purchased for issue to said troops."